 SDTR Year 2

 This section is dedicated to the work I did to complete my Masters Degree.
-There are three cycles and each focus on a different lesson study.
+There are three cycles and each focuses on a different lesson study.

 Lesson Study